inimart/SessionLogger/README.md

 ### Using Unity Package Manager

-1. Open your Unity project
+* Open Unity and your project
-2. Go to Window > Package Manager
+* Go to Window > Package Manager
-3. Click the "+" button and select "Add package from disk..."
+* Click the "+" button and select "Install package from git URL..."
-4. Navigate to the SessionLogger folder and select the `package.json` file
-5. Click "Add"

-### Manual Installation

-1. Copy the entire SessionLogger folder into your Unity project's "Packages" directory
-2. Restart Unity or refresh the package list
+* [GitHub - inimart/SessionLogger: Useful Session Logger for Unity3D

 ## Quick Setup